PO Box 2291

 Backpack Edition HS 6601 Description

 This hard side Palomino Backpack Edition truck camper has got you covered for your weekend adventure.

 As you step inside model HS-6601 you will see a wardrobe to your immediate left inside the rear entrance.
-There is a wet bath with vent to your immediate right.
+There is a wet bath with a vent to your immediate right.

 The u-shaped dinette provides a place to relax and enjoy a meal and can easily be converted to sleeping space if needed.
 There is also an overhead cabinet for storage above.

 The kitchen features a two burner cook-top, sink and refrigerator cabinet with overhead.
 Step up to a queen size bed, TV shelf, and so much more!

 There is plenty of exterior storage in this model as well.